saud-learning-services/automated-video-brander/README.md

 The tool is designed to integrate with Panopto and provide faculty with a simple automated-video-branding service through a 4 step process:

 1. **Downloading:** The tool pulls raw video content (.mp4 files) from Panopto, specified through a Source URL (in specs.csv).
-It supports single-stream and dual-stream video content, which allows us to accomodate for screencapture and other multi-source presentation styles.
+It supports single-stream and multi-stream, both of which will be downloaded through podcast files.
 2. **Watermarking:** The tool adds watermark to the user's specification (in specs.csv)
 3. **Stitching:** The tool creates a custom top to the user's specification including `[Title*, Instructor name, Course code, Section number]`.
 Stitches top, content and tail together with fades between.
-4. **Uploading:** The tool uploads the video content (single or multi-stream) back to the same folder on Panopto as the source content
+4. **Uploading:** The tool uploads the video content back to the same folder on Panopto as the source content

 Each of these steps can be run individually by calling its respective python module: